M-Earl/AWS_SAA_Notes/notes.md

 * DynamoDB supports single-digit millisecond response times at any scale
 * RDS Read Replicas - asynchronous replication in seconds
 * For DynamoDB, RCU (read capacity units) are 4 KB and WCU (write capacity units) are 1 KB.
 Transactional read and writes require double
+* RDS Proxy can increase connections on database
 # Route 53
 * A - hostname to IPv4
 * AAAA - hostname to IPv6